-- 6.3.1 The success of this Plan will be highly dependent upon the development and implementation of an effective marketing strategy which will be produced by the school.
-Once the STPC has been appointed, they will be responsible for the further development and implementation of the marketing strategy. - 6.3.2 To increase awareness of the Travel Plan Objectives, new pupils and their parents will be given a Travel Welcome Pack together with ongoing advice through the school website and periodic Travel Plan updates.
-This will give information on the sustainable ways to travel around the area and the local services and facilities and reinforcement of the overriding message that, except in exceptional circumstances children should not be dropped off at school in a car by parents, nor should older sixth form children drive to school.
+- 6.3.1 The success of this Plan is dependent on the development and implementation of an effective marketing strategy which will be produced by LBRuT.
+Once the RTPC has been appointed, they will be responsible for the further development and implementation of the marketing strategy. - 6.3.2 To increase awareness of the Travel Plan Objectives, residents will be given a Travel Welcome Pack on arrival in their new property.
+This will give information on the sustainable ways to travel around the area and the local services and facilities. - 6.3.3 The Residential Steering Group will also serve to appraise the RTP; documenting the advantages and drawbacks as well as suggesting improvements.
+Updates will be made to the RTP once these items are reviewed.